Purdue University

-Purdue University is a public land-grant research university in West Lafayette, Indiana, United States, and the flagship campus of the Purdue University system.
+Purdue University is a public land-grant research university in the U.S. state of Indiana with its main campus in West Lafayette, Indiana, and an urban campus in Indianapolis, Indiana.
 The university was founded in 1869 after Lafayette businessman John Purdue donated land and money to establish a college of science, technology, and agriculture; the first classes were held on September 16, 1874.
+Purdue's West Lafayette campus remains the flagship campus of the Purdue University system, while Purdue University in Indianapolis was launched on July 1, 2024.

 Purdue University is a member of the Association of American Universities and is classified among "R1: Doctoral Universities – Very high research activity".
 Purdue enrolls the largest student body of any individual university campus in Indiana, as well as the ninth-largest foreign student population of any university in the United States.
-The university is home to the oldest computer science program and the first university-owned airport in the United States.
+The university is home to the world's oldest computer science degree-granting department and the first university-owned airport in the United States.

 Purdue is the founding member of the Big Ten Conference and sponsors 18 intercollegiate sports teams.
 It has been affiliated with 13 Nobel laureates, 1 Turing Award laureate, 1 Bharat Ratna recipient, (Note: C. N. R. Rao (PhD 1958) was awarded Bharat Ratna, the highest civilian award of the Republic of India in 2013.)
 27 astronauts, 2 World Food Prize laureates, 3 Pulitzer Prize winners, 18 Olympic medalists, 3 National Medal of Technology and Innovation recipients, 2 National Medal of Science recipients, 3 Presidential Medal of Freedom recipients, 7 members of Congress, 3 U.S. governors, and 2 heads of state.